Azure-Samples/rag-data-openai-python-promptflow/README.md

 The code follows the following general logic:

+1. Generates a search query based on user query intent and any chat history
-1. Uses an embedding model to embed the the user's query
+1. Uses an embedding model to embed the query
 1. Retrieves relevant documents from the search index, given the query
-1. Integrates the document context into messages passed to chat completion model
+1. Passes the relevant context to the Azure Open AI chat completion model
 1. Returns the response from the Azure Open AI model

 You can modify this logic as appropriate to fit your use case.